octobercms/docs/services-validation.md

     "accepted" => "The :attribute must be accepted.",

 With `Rule` objects, you can set a fallback error message by providing a `message` method that returns a string.
+This string can be a language string, which will allow the message to be translated as required.

 When creating a custom validation rule, you may sometimes need to define custom placeholder replacements for error messages.
 You may do so by making a call to the `replacer` method on the Validator facade.
 You may also do this within the `boot` method of your plugin.